Open Forum: December 24, 2016

 - Zulu Kilo Die Onuitspreeklike on Open Forum: December 24, 2016

-- Mother Lode on Do we know anything yet about the Canberra arsonist?
+- Roger on Do we know anything yet about the Canberra arsonist?

-- Ubique on Merry Christmas to you all, speaking of which, what happened 2017 years ago that began the count?

 - Memoryvault on Open Forum: December 24, 2016